mitchellwright/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful class components are built using a class for the component instead of the function.
+To add state to the class component, you need to add a constructor that calls super and stores state in an object.

 2. Describe the different phases of the component lifecycle.

+The main phases are mounting, updating, and unmounting.

 3. Demonstrate an understanding of class component lifecycle methods.

+When a component is first rendered, componentDidMount gets called.
+When a component's data is updated, componentDidUpdate get called.
+When a component is removed from the screen, componentWillUnmount is called.

 4. Define stateful logic.

+Stateful logic is logic that is built into a component.
+Sometimes this is state suge as a value, but it can also be a function that handles click logic or toggle logic.
+It could also be a function that formats data.

 5. Describe how to test a React component with React Testing Library.

+The typical model that we use is arrange, act, assert.
+First we want to set up the action we are wanting to test.

+Next, we will act to test what we are expecting to see in the browser.
+This means we might change data, click on things, submit a form, etc.

+Finally, we will assert that what we expect to happen is actually happening.
+A tool like Jest can be used to do this.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.